Stably irrational hypersurfaces of small slopes: Introduction

-Before this paper, no smooth projective hypersurface $X$ of slope at most $\frac{2}{3}$ was known to be irrational.
-On the other hand, it is conjectured that there should be smooth hypersurfaces of arbitrary small slopes (and in fact cubics) that are not stably rational.
-In this paper we prove the following.
+Before this paper, no smooth projective hypersurface $X$ of slope at most $\frac{2}{3}$ was known to be irrational over algebraically closed fields.
+On the other hand, it is conjectured that at least over the complex numbers there should be smooth hypersurfaces of arbitrary small slopes (and in fact cubics) that are not stably rational.
+In this paper we produce irrational smooth hypersurfaces (e.g.\ over $\C$) whose degree grows logarithmically in the dimension, thus solving the above conjecture.